rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

-* the 'before' option performs the convolution as a pre-processing step using the :command:`specgrid_to_photgrid` tool to create a `photgrid` file from a `specgrid` file (as discussed in the :ref:`creating-photgrids` section).
+* the 'before' option performs the convolution as a pre-processing step using the :command:`specgrid_to_photgrid` tool to create a `photgrid` file from a `specgrid` file (as discussed in the :ref:`data-files-importing` section).
 This is computationally more efficient, but requires a separate `photgrid` file to be created for each passband.